Jaimilit/beyond-the-barbell/README.md

 ![Competition Booking page](./media/competitionbooking.png)

 Connect With Us - This is where users can do severl things - contact us, read/write reviews, join newsletter, read the private policy.
+Contact us offers a fully functional form for the user to contact us.
 ![contact us page](./media/contactus.png)
+The Reviews Page the user can read reviews of personal trainers as well as write their own review.
+The review will need to be approved first by admin prior to posting.
 ![reviews page](./media/reviews.png)
+The newsletter - the user can full subscribe using MailChimp and let's the user know it was successful.
 ![newsletter page](./media/subscribe.png)
 ![newsletter joined page](./media/subscribemessage.png)
+The user can read the private policy - GDPR approved.
 ![private policy page](./media/privatepolicy.png)

 Profile Page - Where a user can complete their profile page: